GeoMOER/moer-bsc-base-r/docs/units/_unit12/unit12-05_projectSoSe26.md

 ## Background
 Rivers don't react to rain instantly — water has to travel through the landscape and collect in tributaries before affecting the water level.
 Understanding how and how fast a river responds to rainfall is at the heart of flood forecasting and water resource management.
 In this project, you will work with **real hydrological and meteorological data** to explore the relationship between precipitation and river water levels.
-By the end, each of you will have analyzed a stretch of a real German river
+By the end, each of you will have analyzed a stretch of a real German river.

 ---